-Mounting Samba Share on Unix and Linux
+Steps to Mount Samba Share on Ubuntu and Debian

 - Step 1 – You need to install package cifs-utils on your system.
 Run the following command on the terminal for the installation.